bobrossrtx/virtcomp/docs/TEST_FRAMEWORK_DESIGN.md

 3. **Phase 3**: Add comprehensive unit test coverage
 4. **Phase 4**: Deprecate old test system when new one is complete

-This framework will provide a solid foundation for testing VirtComp while maintaining educational value and ease of use.
+This framework will provide a solid foundation for testing DemiEngine while maintaining educational value and ease of use.